neu-se/CS4530-Spring-2024/Assignments/ip2/ip2.md

 This deliverable has four parts; each part will be graded on its own rubric.
 You should complete the assignment one part at a time, in the order presented here.

 **General Requirements**: Implement your code *only* in the files specified:
-**TODO** - update this list
-* Task 1: `frontend/src/classes/interactable/TicTacToeAreaController.ts`
-* Task 1: `frontend/src/classes/interactable/TicTacToeAreaController.test.ts`
+* Task 1: `frontend/src/classes/interactable/ConnectFourAreaController.ts.ts`
-* Task 2: `frontend/src/components/Town/interactables/TicTacToe/TicTacToeArea.tsx`
+* Task 2: `frontend/src/components/Town/interactables/GamesArea.tsx`
-* Task 3: `frontend/src/components/Town/interactables/TicTacToe/TicTacToeBoard.tsx`
+* Task 3: `frontend/src/components/Town/interactables/ConnectFour/ConnectFourArea.tsx`
-* Task 4: `frontend/src/components/Town/interactables/Leaderboard.tsx`
+* Task 4: `frontend/src/components/Town/ConnectFour/ConnectFourBoard.tsx`
+* Task 5: `frontend/src/components/SocialSidebar/InteractableAreaList.tsx` and `frontend/src/classes/interactable/InteractableAreaController.ts`

 You should not install any additional dependencies.
 The autograder will ignore any other files that you modify, and will not install any dependencies that you add to the project.